Year 10 All Subjects: 4th Jan 2019 (All Courses)

 The BRIT School theatre course frequently looks at how drama can explore serious social issues, as well as performing both scripted and devised work.

 Performances take place both in and out of school.
-As well as performing, the benefit of the BTEC Level 2 First Certificate is to examine and explore the performing arts industry.
+As well as performing, the benefit of the BTEC Level 2 Tech Award in Performing Arts is to examine and explore the performing arts industry.
 Students have exciting opportunities to study career paths in the industry, to discover how to market and budget a show and how to understand the responsibilities of working backstage for a theatre company.
 This means that students have lectures from visiting theatre managers, marketing officers and production crews.
 They have an opportunity to study how a theatre box office works and to work as a member of a front of house team at The BRIT School’s theatre.
 They will learn how to write CVs and to apply for work.
 Professional actors and directors visit the students to discuss what life is like in the real world of the theatre industry.

 How are the students examined?